Updated April 2023

 If you’re a Kuwaiti citizen planning to travel to Germany, read on to discover the visa requirements for Kuwaiti citizens, how to apply for a visa, the necessary documents along with other requirements.

 Germany visa general requirements

-Most Kuwaiti travelers who wish to visit Europe generally apply for a Schengen visa from Kuwait.
-The Schengen visa allows holders to access all 26 countries in the Schengen area, including Germany, France, and Italy, for up to 90 days.
+Most Kuwaiti travellers who wish to visit Europe generally apply for a Schengen visa from Kuwait.
+The Schengen visa allows holders to access all 27 countries in the Schengen area, including Germany, France, and Italy, for up to 90 days.
 If you are a Kuwaiti citizen, you will likely need to apply for a visa to enter Germany.

-To apply for any type of German visa from Kuwait, you will need to first schedule an appointment with a certified service provider in Kuwait and submit the required general visa documents along with the application fee.
+To apply for any type of German visa from Kuwait, you must first schedule an appointment with a certified service provider in Kuwait and submit the required general visa documents along with the application fee.